ddubson/learning-go/README.md

 - **Default size of types such as int and float are based on the architecture of the machine running the Go compiler** - for example an `int` on a 64-bit machine, defaults to `int64`, or `int32` on a 32-bit machine.
 - **[`type <name> struct` lets you construct a user-defined structure](src/02_variables_and_types/structs.go)**
+- **Go is structured by modules and packages**
+- **Functions are by default package-private; to make available externally, capitalize the first character of the function name**

 ## 🍨 Concepts & Constructs